osmandapp/OsmAnd/README.md

 Everyone can contribute to the application by reporting bugs, [improving translations](https://hosted.weblate.org/projects/osmand/), or coding new features.
 The project experiences continuous improvement by all such forms of developer and user interaction.
 The project progress also relies on financial contributions to fund the development, coding, and testing of new functionality.
-By buying OsmAnd+ and subscribing to OsmAnd Live, you help the application become even more awesome!
+By buying OsmAnd+ and subscribing to OsmAnd Pro (see https://osmand.net/docs/user/purchases/), you help the application become even more awesome!
-It is also possible to make a general donation (see https://osmand.net/help-online#buy_app).

 #### Map Coverage and Quality - How Good is OSM Data?